LagoVista/DeviceMessagingAdmin/src/LagoVista.IoT.DeviceMessaging.Admin/Documentation/ParsingBinaryMessages.md

 # Parsing a Binary Message

 ## Intro
-Parsing a binary message is fairly complex but there are many options to specify how values should be extracted from the message payload.
+Parsing a binary message is fairly complex but there are many options to specify how values should be extracted from the binary message payload.

 ## Endiness
 The device may produce data in either [Little Endian](https://en.wikipedia.org/wiki/Endianness#Little) or [Big Endian](https://en.wikipedia.org/wiki/Endianness#Big).
 Unless the firmware of your device is customizable this will be dictated by the device.
 This is set at the device level since the device will send all its values in one format or the other and not mixed.